-It just so happens that the CAD exchange rate dropped by a significant amount in the interim, so let's see what this looks like in the Journal Entries.
+It just so happens that the CAD exchange rate dropped by a small amount in the interim, so let's see what this looks like in the Journal Entries.

 We'll click that entry to see more details.

-Within this entry, you can see the difference was debited to Foreign Exchange Loss and it was credited to the Product Sales account, thereby balancing the accounts.
+Within this entry, you can see the difference was debited to Account Receivable and it was credited to the Foreign Exchange Gain account, thereby balancing the accounts.